kchenfs/TableAI/README.md

     Lambda-->>Lex: Return Answer
     Lex-->>User: "We are located at 123 Main St, Downtown."
 ```
-🧠 The AI Pipeline: How it Works
-TableAI utilizes a "Router-Retriever-Generator" pattern.
-When a user speaks, the backend logic dynamically switches between Order Fulfillment and Knowledge Retrieval.
-code
-Mermaid
-sequenceDiagram
-    actor User
-    participant Lex as Amazon Lex
-    participant Lambda as AWS Lambda
-    participant LLM as Llama 3.3
-    participant Embed as Gemini API
-    participant DB as DynamoDB

-    User->>Lex: "Where is the restaurant located?"
-    Lex->>Lambda: Invoke Fulfillment Hook

-    rect rgb(240, 248, 255)
-    note right of Lambda: Step 1: Intent Classification
-    Lambda->>LLM: Prompt: "Is this an order or a question?"
-    LLM-->>Lambda: Result: "QUESTION: Store Location"
-    end

-    rect rgb(255, 240, 245)
-    note right of Lambda: Step 2: Semantic Retrieval
-    Lambda->>Embed: Send "restaurant location"
-    Embed-->>Lambda: Return Vector
-    Lambda->>DB: Query (Cosine Similarity)
-    DB-->>Lambda: Match Found: { "type": "info", "answer": "123 Main St..." }
-    end

-    Lambda-->>Lex: Return Answer
-    Lex-->>User: "We are located at 123 Main St, Downtown."
+### Pipeline Stages

-1. Intent Classification (Llama 3.3)
+**1. Intent Classification (Llama 3.3)**
-The raw user text is first processed by Llama 3.3 with a specific system prompt.
+The raw user text is processed by Llama 3.3 with a specific system prompt.
 The model determines if the user is attempting to purchase items or request information.

-2. Vector-Based Knowledge Retrieval
+**2. Vector-Based Knowledge Retrieval**
-We maintain a Knowledge Base in DynamoDB containing JSON items for store information (Address, Hours, Wi-Fi Policy, etc.).
+We maintain a Knowledge Base in DynamoDB containing JSON items for store information (address, hours, Wi-Fi policy, etc.).
 These items are pre-computed with vector embeddings.
-If the user asks "Where are you guys at?", the system converts this to a vector using Gemini.
-It performs a semantic search against the DynamoDB Knowledge Base.
+When a user asks "Where are you guys at?", the system converts this to a vector using Gemini and performs semantic search—matching even differently-phrased queries to the correct information.

-Even though the phrasing is different from the stored key ("Store Address"), the vector proximity ensures the correct information is retrieved.
-3. Contextual Ordering
+**3. Contextual Ordering**
-If the intent is classified as an Order, the pipeline switches to parsing mode:
-Extracts items and quantities to a strict JSON schema.
-Performs semantic matching against the Menu items in DynamoDB (e.g., matching "Spicy Tuna" to "Volcano Roll").
+If the intent is classified as an Order, the pipeline switches to parsing mode: extracting items and quantities to a strict JSON schema, then performing semantic matching against menu items in DynamoDB (e.g., matching "Spicy Tuna" to "Volcano Roll").

+---

-🛠 Tech Stack
+## 🛠 Tech Stack

-Cloud & Infrastructure
+### Cloud & Infrastructure
-Cloud Provider: AWS
+- **Cloud Provider:** AWS
-Infrastructure as Code: Terraform
+- **Infrastructure as Code:** Terraform
-CI/CD: GitHub Actions
+- **CI/CD:** GitHub Actions
-Compute: AWS Lambda (Python 3.11)
+- **Compute:** AWS Lambda (Python 3.11)
-Database: Amazon DynamoDB (Single Table Design with Vector Attributes)
+- **Database:** Amazon DynamoDB (Single Table Design with Vector Attributes)
-Identity: Amazon Cognito (Identity Pools for unauthenticated guest access)
+- **Identity:** Amazon Cognito (Identity Pools for unauthenticated guest access)

-Artificial Intelligence
+### Artificial Intelligence
-Orchestrator: Custom Python Logic
+- **Orchestrator:** Custom Python Logic
-Reasoning & Routing: Llama 3.3 (via OpenRouter)
+- **Reasoning & Routing:** Llama 3.3 (via OpenRouter)
-Embeddings: Google Gemini
+- **Embeddings:** Google Gemini
-Conversational Interface: Amazon Lex V2
+- **Conversational Interface:** Amazon Lex V2

+---

-✨ Core Features
+## ✨ Core Features

-Hybrid Q&A and Ordering: Seamlessly switches between taking complex food orders and answering general questions about the business within the same conversation.
+- **Hybrid Q&A and Ordering** — Seamlessly switches between taking complex food orders and answering general questions within the same conversation
-Semantic Knowledge Base: Uses vector similarity to answer questions regardless of how the user phrases them (e.g., "When do you close?" vs "What are your hours?").
+- **Semantic Knowledge Base** — Uses vector similarity to answer questions regardless of phrasing (e.g., "When do you close?" vs "What are your hours?")
-Zero-Friction Identity: Users interact immediately via guest credentials; no login or signup barriers.
+- **Zero-Friction Identity** — Users interact immediately via guest credentials; no login or signup barriers
-Serverless Scalability: 100% serverless architecture means zero idle costs and automatic scaling during peak traffic.
+- **Serverless Scalability** — 100% serverless architecture means zero idle costs and automatic scaling during peak traffic
-Automated Deployments: Full CI/CD pipeline ensures that infrastructure and code changes are deployed safely and consistently.
+- **Automated Deployments** — Full CI/CD pipeline ensures safe and consistent infrastructure and code changes

+---

-🚀 Future Roadmap
+## 🚀 Future Roadmap

-🛒 TableTap Integration (E-Commerce)
+### 🛒 TableTap Integration (E-Commerce)
 The immediate next step is integrating with TableTap, an external e-commerce platform.
-Checkout Workflow: Once the user confirms their order in Lex, Lambda will serialize the session data and trigger a POST request to TableTap's checkout API.
+- **Checkout Workflow:** Once the user confirms their order in Lex, Lambda will serialize the session data and trigger a POST request to TableTap's checkout API
-Payment Handoff: Users will be transitioned from the voice/chat interface to a secure web view to complete payment.
+- **Payment Handoff:** Users will be transitioned from the voice/chat interface to a secure web view to complete payment

-🤖 Advanced Personalization
+### 🤖 Advanced Personalization
-Smart Suggestions: Use session history to suggest drink pairings or upsells based on the current basket.
+- **Smart Suggestions:** Use session history to suggest drink pairings or upsells based on the current basket
-User Retention: Recognize returning users via device fingerprints to offer "Quick Reorder" functionality.
+- **User Retention:** Recognize returning users via device fingerprints to offer "Quick Reorder" functionality